Bulgaria to decide on Corpbank in mid-October - President

 The fate of Bulgaria's fourth-largest lender has been in limbo as efforts to rescue the bank were scuttled by the outgoing parliament, dragging out the Balkan state's worst banking crisis since the 1990s.
-Authorities have estimated the cost of a possible state rescue at around 1.5-2.0 billion levs (£592-829 million).
+Authorities have estimated the cost of a possible state rescue at around 1.5-2.0 billion levs ($1.0-1.4 billion).

 Plevneliev named a caretaker government on Tuesday to govern until elections on Oct.
 5, and is due to dissolve parliament on Wednesday, following the resignation of the Socialist-led coalition in late July.